 One of the biggest struggles for young adults who age out of foster care is getting access to transportation.
 It’s known to be one of the top reasons young adults don’t attend foster care transition programs.
 The Los Angeles area is known to be particularly difficult to navigate for anyone who doesn’t have a vehicle.

-Although there aren’t any national statistics pointing to exactly how many young adults from foster care get their driver’s licenses before they turn 18, advocates anecdotally report that very few, or none, of the young adults they speak to have accomplished securing a license.
-One report indicated only about 2-3% of foster youth in Florida have their driver’s license by 18 years of age, compared to 62% of the general population.
+There aren’t any national statistics pointing to exactly how many young adults from foster care get their driver’s licenses before they turn 18.
+Advocates anecdotally report that very few, or none, of the young adults they speak to have accomplished securing a license.
+One report indicated only about 2-3% of foster youth in Florida have their driver’s license by 18 years of age.
+This is very few compared to 62% of the general population.

 As such our program plan incorporates safe rides to and from our Life Launch program site as funding allows.
 We are seeking assistance from the community and have applied for grants from Uber & Lyft to support this effort to get around the transportation barrier.

 Our program is unique in that youth can join at anytime during the year.
 They can participate as they learn about the program and become eligible or comfortable enough to attend.
 Need to miss a week?
 No problem.
 We’ll have a meeting every week, all year ‘round, knowing that many

 We believe offering this program with an open door, no strings attached, is the best way to support young adults who are transitioning out of the foster care system.
 It’s important to us that our foster care transition program doesn’t create additional barriers by putting extra demands on a population that is already exhausted.
 If they don’t want to come back, it’s on us to make the program more inviting."We believe offering this program with an open door, no strings attached, is the best way to support young adults who are transitioning out of the foster care system. " #FinallyFamilyHomes Click To Tweet